kodiua/angular-styleguide-es6/README.md

 A Component module is the container reference for all reusable components.
 The entities required are decoupled from all other entities and thus can be moved into any other application with ease.
 As with other entites, keeping the template and controller in separate files reduces component clutter.

 When creating components, a configuration object is supplied as opposed to a function used by directive modules.

+Further, using the `bindings` property is the prefered method as `scope` which is used in directives.
+All bindings assume isolate scope.

 ```javascript